masc-ucsc/docs/docs/pyrope/07-typesystem.md

 }
                 // merging: x.max = x.max ; x.min = 0
                 // merging: y.max = y.max ; y.min = 0
-                // converged becauze x and y is same or smaller at beginning
+                // converged because x and y is same or smaller at beginning
 ```

 The bitwidth pass may not converge to find a valid size even with narrowing.